About The Company

 And we’re more in love today

 Because of Joy, Fred says, the business started to succeed.
 As Joy will say “I work like a dog, I have no vacation, little money, but I’m having fun!”
-In 2003, the business moved east of Albuquerque, 10 miles, to Tijeras.
+In 2003, the business moved east of Albuquerque, to the village of Tijeras.

 Fred & Joy enjoy the friendship and royal treatment from “Rock Stars” and famous people, including Billy F. Gibbons of ZZ Top and Rick Allen of Def Leppard.
 Rick Allen mentioned Fred Soll in his “Mirror Ball” CD insert.